Best holiday rental deals in Dartmouth

-Find the Dartmouth climate diagram.
+Here is our climate diagram for Dartmouth.
 On average, the warmest month is July.
-Conversely, January is the coolest month in Dartmouth, with temperatures going under 2°.
-The rainiest month is July while the driest month is March.
+Conversely, January is the coolest month in Dartmouth, with temperatures falling below 2°.
+The rainiest month is July, while the driest month is March.

 Dartmouth is a town in Devon, situated beside the River Dart.
 This is a part of Devon, in south west England, that has some fantastic coastal scenery; and the River Dart is certainly one of the main highlights of Dartmouth.
 Those renting a holiday home in Dartmouth can visit some intriguing historic sites, and go on day trips to the beautiful beaches, gardens and countryside of Torbay.

 How to get to Dartmouth

 Overseas travellers can arrive at Exeter International Airport, which is the closest airport to Dartmouth.
 It has flights from many European and UK destinations such as London and Edinburgh.
 Those who have booked a Dartmouth holiday letting can then take a train to Paignton, and from there take the steam railway line to Kingswear on the other side of the River Dart.
 Devon bus operators also have a Paignton to Kingswear route.

 Dartmouth is a southern destination in England, and it has a similar climate to the rest of the West Country.
 The best time to book a Dartmouth holiday home is the summer, or at least late spring, which runs from June through to September.
 At this time of year you can expect relatively dry weather and temperatures of around 20 degrees.
 In winter there is more rain and less sunshine, but the town still remains a delightful destination - why not escape the weather to relax by the fire in one of its cosy pubs?

 The top sights in Dartmouth

 Renting a Dartmouth holiday letting gives you the opportunity to visit some fascinating historic sites.
 One of the most notable landmarks is Dartmouth Castle.
 This is an English Heritage site located just by the River Dart estuary.
 The castle provides travellers with terrific views of the River Dart and the surrounding coastline from its towers.